-We are subject to laws and regulations that affect companies conducting business on the Internet generally and thruogh mobile applications, including laws relating to the liability of providers of online services for their operations and the activities of their users.
+We are subject to laws and regulations that affect companies conducting business on the Internet generally and through mobile applications, including laws relating to the liability of providers of online services for their operations and the activities of their users.
 As a result, we could be subject to claims based on negligence, various torts and trademark and copyright infringement, among other actions.

 In addition, because we receive, transmit, store and use a substantial amount of information received from or generated by consumers and service professionals, we are also impacted by laws and regulations governing privacy, the storage, sharing, use, processing, disclosure and protection of personal data and data breaches.
-See "Item 1A-Risk Factors- Risks Related to Our

-Business and Industry-The processing, storage, use and disclosure of personal data could give rise to liabilities and increased costs."
+See "Item 1A-Risk Factors-Risks Related to Our Business and Industry-The processing, storage, use and disclosure of personal data could give rise to liabilities and increased costs."

-We are particularly sensitive to laws and regulations that adversely impact the popularity or growth in use of the Internet and/or online products and services generally, restrict or otherwise unfavorably impact the ability or manner in which we provide our products and services and services and undermine open and neutrally administered Internet access.
+We are particularly sensitive to laws and regulations that adversely impact the popularity or growth in use of the Internet and/or online products and services generally, restrict or otherwise unfavorably impact the ability or manner in which we provide our products and services, regulate the practices of third parties upon which we rely to provide our products and services and undermine open and neutrally administered Internet access.
 For example, in April 2019, the United Kingdom published proposed legislation that would create a new regulatory body responsible for establishing duties of care for Internet companies and for assessing related compliance.
 As proposed, failure to comply with the legislation could result in fines, blocking of services and personal liability for senior management.
 To the extent our businesses are required to implement new measures and/or make changes to our products and services to ensure compliance, our business, financial condition and results of operations could be adversely affected.
 Compliance with this legislation or similar or more stringent legislation in other jurisdictions could be costly, and the failure to comply could result in service interruptions and negative publicity, any or all of which could adversely affect our business, financial condition and results of operations.
 In addition, in December 2017, the U.S. Federal Communications Commission (the "FCC") adopted an order reversing net neutrality protections in the United States, including the repeal of specific rules against blocking, throttling or "paid prioritization" of content or services by Internet service providers.
 To the extent Internet service providers take such actions, our business, financial condition and results of operations could be adversely affected.
+Similarly, there have been various legislative efforts to restrict the scope of the protections available to online platforms under Section 230 of the Communications Decency Act, and our current protections from liability for third-party content in the United States could decrease or change as a result.
+Any future adverse changes to Section 230 could result in additional compliance costs for us and/or exposure for additional liabilities.